thecmdrunner/remotion-gtts-template/README.md

 #### Running on Cloud development environments:

-- To run Remotion Preview or Renders, you need to set the server visibility to public, every time the server starts.
+- To run Remotion Preview or Renders, the server also needs to be started.
+Refer to `src/render.ts` to learn how to do so.
-  This is not recommended and must only be used in trusted environments.

 ##### GitHub Codespaces: